FadyMohareb/dupless/README.md

 **Other:**
+	-n/--no_plot				Skip the creation of the coverage plots

 	-s/--skip_het_detection     Skip the detection of the heterozygous regions.
 If so, you must provide a bed with the heterozygous regions positions: python DupLess.py -t [nb_threads] -a [assembly.fasta] -s [het_regions.bed] -i [min_blast_identity] -l [min_blast_length] -o [output_folder]